IgniteUI/igniteui-docfx/en/components/grids_templates/editing.md

 ### Styling

-The @@igxName allows for its cells to be styled through the [IgniteUI for Angular Theme Library](../themes/component-themes.md).
+The @@igxName allows for its cells to be styled through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
 The grid's [theme]({environment:sassApiUrl}/index.html#function-igx-grid-theme) exposes a wide range of properties, which allow users to style many different aspects of the grid.

 In the below steps, we are going to go over how you can style the grid's cell in edit mode and how you can scope those styles.

-In order to use the [Ignite UI Theming Library](themes/index.md), we must first import the theme `index` file in our global styles:
+In order to use the [Ignite UI Theming Library](../themes/component-themes.md), we must first import the theme `index` file in our global styles:

 #### Importing style library